We are currently operating all experiences under Alert Level 2 protocols. Find out more >

 To honour our conservation commitments and philosophy, we work closely with both the Department of Conservation (DoC) and the local communities we operate in.
 We contribute significant funds and in-kind support towards a variety of projects that support habitats, recovering species and clean up initiatives.

 In order to reduce our environmental footprint, we work to operate within best practice guidelines.
 This includes regular internal environmental audits and benchmarking reviews to identify areas for assessment and improvement.
-Real Journeys holds Qualmark Enviro Silver status and has been awarded the NZ Tourism Industry Association’s Conservation in Action Award.
+Real Journeys holds Qualmark Enviro Gold status and has been awarded the NZ Tourism Industry Association’s Conservation in Action Award.

-Every year passengers contribute more than $50,000 to the Leslie Hutchins Conservation Foundation via a $1 passenger levy on our Doubtful Sound operations.
+Every year passengers contribute more than $60,000 to the Leslie Hutchins Conservation Foundation via a passenger levy on our Doubtful Sound operations.

 Projects supported by the Leslie Hutchins Conservation Foundation include dolphin research, protection programmes for endangered birds, track and interpretation signage, outdoor education camps and wilding pine eradication.

 Real Journeys has started work on this long term project to remove predators from Cooper Island - the third largest island in Dusky Sound.
 The initiative sees Real Journeys join the Department of Conservation’s Tamatea/Dusky Sound Restoration Programme; sharing its vision to make Dusky Sound one of the most intact ecosystems in the world.
 Real Journeys is proud to play a part to help make this ambitious vision a reality.
 Learn more